Courts, forensic patients and people in custody

 NOTE: this form is used by Administrator Delegates only when facilitating the completion of psychiatrist reports.

-FAQ: Conditions of bail
+FAQ: Conditions of bail (UNDER REVIEW)

 Magistrates are given specific powers under the Mental Health Act 2016 in relation to persons who have a mental illness, intellectual disability or other mental condition.